The-culture-connection/kingsmodular/RAILWAY_DEPLOYMENT.md

 The Firebase client SDK uses hardcoded config in `lib/firebase/config.ts`, so no env vars needed for basic auth/database.

 ### Required for Firebase Admin SDK (Invoice PDF Generation)
 **CRITICAL**: These are REQUIRED for invoice downloads to work.
-Without these, invoice generation will fail.
+Without these, invoice generation will fail with a 500 error.

 - `FIREBASE_PROJECT_ID=kingsmodularllc`
 - `FIREBASE_CLIENT_EMAIL=your-service-account-email@kingsmodularllc.iam.gserviceaccount.com`